rust-random/book/src/guide-data.md

     of equal size is equally likely; for example we could subdivide the interval `0,1` into `0,½` and `½,1` and toss a coin to decide which interval our random sample comes from.
-Say we pick `½,1` we can then toss another coin to decide between `½,¾` and `¾,1`, restricting our random value to an inverval of size `¼`.
+Say we pick `½,1` we can then toss another coin to decide between `½,¾` and `¾,1`, restricting our random value to an interval of size `¼`.
 We can repeat this as many times as necessary to pick a random value between `0` and `1` with as much precision as we want — although we should realise that we are not choosing an *exact* value but rather just a